Team6090/Software-Table/README.md

 # Software Table
-A meta repository that holds a table of the software we use and the latest known versions of it.
+A meta repository that holds a table of the software we use, the latest known versions, and download links.

 | Vendor Libraries | Latest Known Version |
 |------------------|----------------------|